aws/s2n-tls/docs/usage-guide/topics/ch11-resumption.md

 Clients should call `s2n_connection_get_session()` to retrieve some serialized state about the session.
 Then `s2n_connection_set_session()` should be called with that saved state when attempting to resume a new connection.

+Applications must perform a graceful TSL shutdown in order to be able to resume a session with session caching.
+If the connection results in abrupt termination (i.e, no `close_notify` alert is received by server), the session cache will be deleted and therefore will fail to resume.
+For more information on how to close connections, see [Closing the Connection](./ch07-io.md#closing-the-connection)

 ## Session Resumption in TLS1.2 and TLS1.3

 In TLS1.2, session ticket messages are sent during the handshake and are automatically received as part of calling `s2n_negotiate()`.
 They will be available as soon as negotiation is complete.